 Between these two different types of pricing situations, comps (or a lack thereof) make all the difference.
-The question for sellers pricing homes without comps is how do you place a puzzle piece when there’s no box to go off?
-That’s where you and your agent will have to get a bit more creative.
+The question for sellers pricing homes without comps is: How do you place a puzzle piece when there’s no box to go off?
+That’s when you and your agent will have to get a bit more creative.

-Let’s back up a bit: In the real estate market, “comps” refer to homes that sold within the last 3-6 months and are similar to yours based on a number of basic criteria, including location, size, age, and condition, among others.
+But let’s back up a bit.
+In the real estate market, “comps” refer to homes that sold within the last 3-6 months and are similar to yours based on a number of basic criteria, including location, size, age, and condition, among others.

-In a comparative market analysis (CMA), an agent gathers up as many as 10+ similar properties within a certain neighborhood to come up with a range of value, compiles interior and exterior photos to guide their research, and makes adjustments to your home’s price based on how it compares in upgrades, amenities, etc.
+In a comparative market analysis (CMA), an agent gathers up as many as 10+ similar properties within a certain neighborhood to come up with a range of values, compiles interior and exterior photos to guide their research, and makes adjustments to your home’s price based on how it compares in upgrades, amenities, and features.